Table of Contents

 If you’re looking to raise your ARPU and you offer a free service, it might be time to examine whether or not that service is doing too much at no cost.

-This doesn’t necessarily mean gutting your free tools or eliminating them altogether, but making some small tweaks to features offered.
+This doesn’t necessarily mean gutting your free tools or eliminating them altogether, but making some small tweaks to the features offered.

-For starters, don’t change features without at the very least giving those users a heads up and providing context to your changes.
+For starters, don’t change features without, at the very least, giving those users a heads-up and providing context to your changes.
 It’s also a good idea to brainstorm features you can actually add to your free plans as a sort of give-and-take.

 Check out this statement from Typeform, for reference.
-They manage to frame their free account changes as a giving priority to their paid users (while inviting free users to become paid ones themselves).
+They manage to frame their free account changes as giving priority to their paid users (while inviting free users to become paid ones themselves).

 See how that works?